gregpabian/subcommander/README.md

 Command-line argument parser for Node.js with sub-command support.

-Subcommander allows to define multiple levels of sub-commands with options in a single script.
+Subcommander allows to define multiple levels of sub-commands with options for a single script.
-Sub-commands inherit its parent's options and default values.

-Additionally a nicely-formatted usage message is generated and available when `-h` or `--help` flag is given.
+It also generates a nicely formatted usage information  for created CLI.

 ## Installation